oessayeg/push_swap/README.md

  * sa : swaps the first two elements of stack a
  * sb : swaps the first two elements of stack b
  * ss : sa + sb
- * ra : shift all elements of stack a by one (the first element becomes the last)
+ * ra : shift up all elements of stack a by one (the first element becomes the last)
- * rb : shift all elements of stack b by one (the first element becomes the last)
+ * rb : shift up all elements of stack b by one (the first element becomes the last)
  * rr : ra + rb
  * rra : shift down all elements of stack a by one (the last element becomes the first)
  * rrb : shift down all elements of stack b by one (the last element becomes the first)